waterloo-rocketry/topside/README.md

 #### Requirements

-If you just want to use or develop the Topside core libraries, Python 3.7 or newer is required.
-If you want to build a standalone application, currently _only_ Python 3.7 releases are supported, as PyInstaller requires <=3.7 and dataclasses require >=3.7.
+Python 3.7 or newer is required.

 Required Python packages can be installed using `pip install -r requirements.txt`.